 - a.
-Transform the response variable: Replace Y with h(Y), so that the model becomes - $h(Y{it}) = \mu^ + \tau_i^ + \epsilon{it}^$ - The ε{it} 's are independent random variables.
-For each i and t, ε{it} ~ N(0, σ^2)
+Transform the response variable: Replace Y with h(Y), so that the model becomes - $h(Y{it}) = \mu^ + \tau_i^ + \epsilon{it}^$ - The ε{it} 's are independent random variables. - For each i and t, $\epsilon{it}^ \sim N(0, \sigma^2)$ c.
+There are also "Weighted ANOVA" methods, analogous to weighted least squares in regression.

-(More on this later)
+(More later)

 - b.
-Use a method such as Satterthwaite's (pp. 116 117) - It's only approximate and less powerful than an equal variance model. - It may be useful if there is no suitable transformation available or if it is important to keep the original units. - c.
-There are also "Weighted ANOVA" methods, analogous to weighted least squares regression. - d.
+Use a method such as Satterthwaite's (pp. 116 117; we won't cover this) - It's only approximate and less powerful than an equal variance model. - It may be useful if there is no suitable transformation available or if it is important to keep the original units.
+Sometimes this can be useful in getting at least something from the data after a "disaster" in running the experiment.

+d.
 Use a non-parametric test such as the Kruskal-Wallis test for medians.
-(Not covered in this course.) - e.
-In some circumstances, graphical techniques may be sufficient. (e.g., if the purpose is to see if the groups are really the same in the variable of interest, and there is enough data to be confident from graphical methods that one group has a distribution vastly different from that of the others.) - 5.
-Check for normality - Form a normal probability plot of residuals (Details shortly.)
+(Not covered in this course.)

+e.
+In some circumstances, graphical techniques may be sufficient. (e.g., if the purpose is to see if the groups are really the same in the variable of interest, and there is enough data to be confident from graphical methods that one group has a distribution vastly different from that of the others.)